jonathan-laurent/AlphaZero.jl/docs/src/tutorial/package_overview.md

   resume training.
 - An [interactive command interpreter](@ref explorer) can be used to explore the behavior of AlphaZero agents.
+- Common tasks can be executed in a single line thanks to the [Scripts](@ref scripts) module.
 - Reports are generated automatically after each training iteration to help diagnosing problems and tuning hyperparameters.
 An extensive documentation of collected metrics can be found in [Training Reports](@ref reports) and